Webs of stars or how to triangulate free sums of point configurations: Webs of stars and sum-triangulations

 Two webs of stars $\alpha : \triangle_P^{=d}\to \cB_{\triangle_Q}$ and $\beta : \triangle_Q^{=e}\to \cB_{\triangle_P}$ are \emph{compatible} if

 \end{definition}

-\begin{observation} The condition \eqref{eq:compatible} directly shows that for each web of stars $\alpha$ there is at most one web of stars $\beta$, in the reverse direction, which is compatible.
-Essentially, the process of going from~$\alpha$ to~$\beta$ consists of transposing and complementing the incidence matrix corresponding to~$\alpha$. \end{observation}
+\begin{observation} By \eqref{eq:compatible}, for each web of stars $\alpha$ there exists at most one compatible web of stars $\beta$ in the reverse direction.
+Essentially, the process of going from~$\alpha$ to~$\beta$ amounts to transposing and complementing the incidence matrix corresponding to~$\alpha$. \end{observation}

 \begin{example} Consider the following two point configurations in $\RR^2$:

 \autoref{fig:example:web_of_stars} shows possible triangulations of $P$~and~$Q$, as well as a simplex $\sigma_1 \in \triangle_P$ and its associated strictly star shaped ball.
 Two compatible webs of stars for these triangulations are